Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 - they are right handed
 - if the input is not normalized, the configuration will normalize and store the normalized value

+Performance of the kinematics is best when using values with one +-1 and two 0 values, i. e. exact orientation into the axis directions.

 The normalizing is for convenience of the user, allowing to input a value like (0, 0.01, 1) and the input procedure will normalize it to something like (0, 0.008, 0.99) by dividing the source data through the length.

 The normalizing may lead to a solution which is not orthonormal any more (i. e. multiple axes are not perpendicular on each other), so this should only be used for small corrections (i.e. the length of the input values should be near 1).